 I’ve been a music journalist for about twenty years.
 I’ll be honest with you, sometimes it feels like longer.

-Genesis story: I did a KLF fanzine when I was 15, got work experience placements at places like Smash Hits, TV Hits and BBC Radio 5, did Media Studies at Sussex University and put together some PJ & Duncan fanzines, which caught the eye of Time Out.
+Genesis story: I did a KLF fanzine when I was 15 and got work experience placements at places such as Smash Hits, TV Hits and BBC Radio 5, after which I did Media Studies at Sussex University and put together some PJ & Duncan fanzines, which caught the eye of Time Out.
 I started freelancing for Time Out, then Melody Maker, then took a staff job at the latter.
 In 2000 I joined Worldpop.com as Reviews Editor, before heading to NME.COM as Pop Editor.
 Then I went freelance now here we are.

-In 2000, I’d also started Popjustice, which subsequently became Britain’s biggest independent pop website (for a while).
-There have been spinoff Popjustice books, club nights and live events, and in 2006 Universal even released a Popjustice compilation CD.
-By 2008 The Observer was listing Popjustice as one of The World’s 50 Most Powerful Blogs, and in 2009 I convinced Virgin Records to give me a small record label, which released some good tunes but was to all intents and purposes not a roaring success.
+In 2000 I’d also started Popjustice, which subsequently became Britain’s biggest independent pop website (for a while).
+There have been spinoff Popjustice books, club nights, podcasts and live events, and in Universal even released a Popjustice compilation CD.
+By 2008 The Observer was listing Popjustice as one of The World’s 50 Most Powerful Blogs, and in 2009 I convinced Virgin Records to give me a small imprint, which released some good tunes but was to all intents and purposes not a roaring success.

-Other stuff includes teaming up with Jamie from Holy Moly to run Channel 4’s music website for two years, editing the official X Factor magazine X, various pundity, talking head, look-at-me-I’m-a-twat stuff across TV, radio and print and so on.
+Other stuff has included teaming up with Holy Moly’s Jamie East to run Channel 4’s music website for two years, editing the official X Factor magazine X, and taking part in various pundity, talking head, look-at-me-I’m-a-twat appearances across TV, radio, print and so on.

-I live in south London, thanks for asking.
+I live in south east London, thanks for asking.